roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18-Year-Old Friend: Madison Is #1 ****** byNonStopFunGuy© "Keep playing," shouted the black high school girl with the hot butt, seeing Chanie and me about to get it on.
+"Keep playing," shouted the black high school girl with the hot butt, seeing Chanie and me about to get it on.
 Madison was horny for the game to continue.

  I forced my lips to separate from Chanie's mouth, and I dealt the next hand.
 The lowest card turned up for the built football player, who quickly stood up to remove his jeans.
 Naked Holly did the honors, reaching out to unfasten his belt, snap and zipper, and she tugged down his jeans while he stepped out of them.
 Thad was reduced to wearing his dark-gray underwear briefs with white elastic band.
 The tent in his underwear was not enormous, but it was pronounced; he must have had a cock like mine, somewhere around seven inches, with fat balls inside his briefs.
 As he sat back proudly on the sofa between Holly and Madison, all three girls in the room stared at it, and he knew it, making sure his thighs were spread to show off his bulge.